IcySnex/IcyBot/README.md

 # IcyBot
- A featurerich Discord-Bot written in C# made for the IcyCord-Discord-Server
+ A feature rich Discord-Bot written in C# made for the [IcyCord-Discord-Server](https://discord.gg/Z3PJatGsr5)